MayaPosch/NymphRPC/README.md

 ## Installing ##

 Installing the resulting `libnymphrpc` library has to be done by hand, currently.
-On Linux one would copy `libnymphrpc.a` to `/usr/lib/` or similar, and the header files to `/usr/include` or similar.
+On Linux one would copy the static library `libnymphrpc.a` and/or the `libnymphrpc.so` shared library file to `/usr/lib`, and the header files to `/usr/include` or similar.
 Consult the documentation for your OS and development tools for more detailed instructions.